digital-asset/daml/unreleased/multi-package.md

 Done.
 ```

-Using multi-package build, the developer only runs one call to `daml build`, does not need to remember to build, and can guarantee that changes to their dependency are always propagated to dependent packages.
+Using multi-package build, the developer runs only one call to `daml build`, does not need to remember to build each package in order, and can guarantee that changes to dependencies are always propagated to packages.

 ### Building All Packages